-- A. The Director shall monitor and record the number of convictions of violations of County Code and of the laws, codes and rules of the State of New York pertaining to and arising out of the operation of every driver, vehicle and company of one or more taxicabs in the County.
+- A. The Director may monitor and record the number of convictions of violation of County Code and of the laws, codes and rules of the State of New York pertaining to and arising out of the operation of every driver, vehicle and company of one or more taxicabs in the County.
 License holders shall disclose any convictions of violations of the above to the Director within 30 days.
-Unreported convictions may result in suspension or revocation of the license holder's license. - B. The Director shall suspend and/or revoke any license issued under this chapter to any license holder who accumulates the following number of convictions of violations of this chapter, to include guilty pleas, as follows: - (1) Three or more separate convictions over any eighteen-month period shall result in the suspension of the license for a period of three months. - (2) Three or more suspensions in any thirty-six-month period shall result in the license being revoked. - (3) Three or more convictions of operating an unlicensed vehicle and/or employing an unlicensed driver in any eighteen-month period shall result in the business license of the owner being revoked. - (4) Any license issued by the County may at any time be temporarily suspended or revoked for cause by the Director after the license holder has been afforded an opportunity to be heard.
-"Cause" includes but is not limited to, violation of any sections of this chapter; conviction of a violation, misdemeanor or felony pursuant to the laws of the State of New York; transporting, soliciting or procuring any person to ride in a taxicab for the purpose of commission of a crime; use of the vehicle for immoral or illegal purposes; failing to be and remain in compliance with all applicable laws, rules and regulations.
+Unreported convictions may result in suspension or revocation of the license holder's license. - B. Upon such notice of any convictions pursuant to § 336-11A, the Director shall suspend and/or revoke any license issued under this chapter, only after considering the number or severity of any such convictions, including such factors as required by this chapter for obtaining a taxicab driver, vehicle or business license, when necessary to protect public health and safety. - (1) Any license issued by the County may at any time be temporarily suspended or revoked for cause by the Director after the license holder has been afforded an opportunity to be heard.
+"Cause" includes, but is not limited to, violation of any